2025 AMC 10A Solutions

 18.

 The harmonic mean of a collection of numbers is the reciprocal of the arithmetic mean of the reciprocals of the numbers in the collection.
-For example, the harmonic mean of is
+For example, the harmonic mean of and is

 What is the harmonic mean of all the real roots of the th degree polynomial